 - Discord access

-- * We will dive deep into your story and your designs so you will create the best comic you can with this course.
+* We will dive deep into your story and your designs so you will create the best comic that you can with this course.

-- * I am always available for questions in between our meetings
+* I am always available for questions in between our meeting.

 Not sure if the How to Start a Comic course will be a good fit for you?